Learning Representations from Dendrograms

-\paragraph{Results.} Table~\ref{Table:results1} shows the results on different datasets.
-Each block row represents a separate UCI dataset (in order, \emph{Lung Cancer}, \emph{One-Hundred Plant}, \emph{Perfume}, \emph{Statlog} and \emph{Vertebral Column}).
+\paragraph{\textbf{Results.}} Tables \ref{Table:results1} and \ref{Table:results2} show the results on different UCI datasets.
+Each block row represents a separate dataset (in order, \emph{Forest Type}, \emph{Hayes-Roth}, \emph{Lung Cancer}, \emph{Mammographic Mass} and \emph{One-Hundred Plant} in Table \ref{Table:results1} and \emph{Perfume}, \emph{Semeion Handwritten Digit}, \emph{Statlog}, \emph{Urban Land Cover} and \emph{Vertebral Column} in Table \ref{Table:results2}).
 For each dataset, we investigate the different feature extraction methods (\emph{base}, PCA, LSA and those obtained by different dendrograms) with three different clustering algorithms.
 The goal of studying the three clustering algorithms is to demonstrate that our feature extraction methods can be used with various forms of clustering algorithms and are not limited to a specific algorithm.
 In this way, we investigate one probabilistic clustreing model (GMM), one which uses vector-based representation ($K$-means) and another that is applied to pairwise relations (spectral clustering).
 The three evaluation criteria that we use are the most common criteria for evaluating clustering methods.
 The results of the ensemble method are shown in blue.
 For each clustering algorithm and each evaluation measure, the best result is bolded among the different feature extraction methods.